 We handle divorces involving professionals, family-owned businesses, custody matters, and complex litigation.
 The Firm’s core business philosophy is based on fidelity to the practice of law and a commitment to client service.

-This area of law has a limited amount of competitors and peers and in a short amount of time, Holly R. Davis and Chris M. Kirker have gained entry into the inner circle of family law firms competently handling high-end cases in the Austin and surrounding areas.
+This area of law has a limited amount of competitors and peers and in a short amount of time, Holly R. Davis and Chris M. Kirker have gained entry into the inner circle of family law firms competently handling high-end cases in Austin and surrounding areas.
 They did so by combining individualized attention to clients with a modern online presence in a customer-reviewed world.
-The Austin Family Attorneys of Kirker Davis LLP believe that one of the most successful measures of trial advocacy is in an attorney’s ability to settle a case and resolve it amicably between spouses.
+The Austin Family Attorneys of Kirker Davis LLP believe that one of the most successful measures of trial advocacy is an attorney’s ability to settle a case and resolve it amicably between spouses.
 They also believe that, if necessary, an attorney must be prepared to zealously advocate their client’s position in a courtroom.
 This diverse skill set distinguishes them from their competitors.

 As the Family Law Partners at their previous firm, Chris M. Kirker and Holly R. Davis oversaw a family law litigation practice of up to fourteen family law attorneys in three offices throughout the State.
 The success of their business practices, based on creative and innovative approaches to the profession, have changed the way family law firms operate in Central Texas, an impact which will last for years to come.

 Prior to forming Kirker Davis LLP, Holly R. Davis and Chris M. Kirker were Partners at a highly successful law firm in Austin, TX.
 Holly R. Davis joined the firm after graduating from Baylor University School of Law in 2006.
 Chris M. Kirker joined the firm in 2011, after also graduating from Baylor University School of Law in 2010.

 Awards and Accolades

 Holly R. Davis

 Trial Lawyers, 2015-2022